 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-A simple white sauce with cheddar cheese brings everything together in this delicious, crumb-topped asparagus casserole.
+The delicious, crumb-topped asparagus casserole features a simple white sauce with cheddar cheese.
 The recipe calls for frozen asparagus, but fresh can be used.
 Boil or steam the asparagus until just tender and then proceed with the recipe.

-Pimiento adds some color to the dish, but I sometimes add diced roasted red bell pepper if I don't have the pimiento.
-Or replace the pimiento with canned mushrooms or sauteed fresh sliced mushrooms.
+Pimiento adds some color to the dish, but we sometimes add diced roasted red bell pepper if we don't have the pimiento.
+Or replace the pimiento with canned mushrooms or sautéed fresh sliced mushrooms.